-Signs that are mounted on a building’s exterior serves as key branding for your business to the outside world, as well as assist your customers—and potential customers—in finding your location.
+Signs that are mounted on a building’s exterior serve as key branding elements for your business to the outside world, as well as assisting your customers—and potential customers—to find your location.
 There are a number of different types of building-mounted signs, which differ in exactly where on the building’s exterior they appear.

 Awnings & Canopy Signs

 Awnings extends from the building—typically above a door—and also serves as shelter.
-Canopies are similar to an awning, except it does not include the goal of providing shelter.
+Canopies are similar to an awning, except they do not include the goal of providing shelter.

 Is mounted on the building, but the sign extends at a perpendicular angle.